-Contact Camber for Support
+Contact Camber Mental Health for Support

-Camber is a network of nonprofit inpatient and residential children's mental health treatment centers serving youth ages 6 to 18.
+Camber Mental Health is a network of nonprofit inpatient and residential children's mental health treatment centers serving youth ages 6 to 18.
 Each year, we give thousands of youth a safe place to heal, build resilience, and overcome struggles with behavioral and mental health challenges.
 Our compassionate team of psychiatric, medical and behavioral health professionals provides a nurturing and therapeutic experience along with a treatment plan tailored to meet each child's individual needs.
 The goal of our treatment programs is for each child to safely return home with the resources and supports in place to live a healthy and happy life in their community.

-or other mental health needs, call Camber at 913-890-7468.We're available 24/7 to answer your questions.
+If you're concerned that a child in your care is struggling with ADHD or other mental health needs, call Camber at 913-890-7468.
+We're available 24/7 to answer your questions.